I've read many books with a Skeptical slant, and I keep encountering three

 salaries then men, should we dismiss them as delusional Conspiracy

 Theorists?
-Insist that low wages and workplace sexism requires a Grand
+And insist that low wages and workplace sexism requires a

 Conspiracy?!!!
 Obviously not.
 As the old saying goes, you aren't